Training and Service Activities

 Interns may have the opportunity to participate as a member of the intern selection committee.
 Involvement will include reviewing applications, selecting candidates for interviews, conducting interviews, and participating in ranking decisions.
 All interns will participate in various capacities during intern selection interviews.

 Although interns will connect with one another in a variety of trainings and supervision, one hour a week is protected intern support time.
 This time is reserved for the intern cohort to connect and process any issues as needed.
 The training director will routinely check in with the interns during this time to address any questions and concerns interns may have.

 Interns will attend the weekly staff meeting and provide input into decision-making regarding the operation of the Student Counseling Center.

 Interns will have two hours weekly throughout the year to devote to work on their dissertation.
 Based on the ebb and flow of the university calendar, there may be additional times during the year in which interns could devote more time to their dissertation.

-Interns will have six allotted hours to engage in case management, including writing case notes, returning phone calls, consulting with staff or psychiatric residents, and reviewing tape.
+Interns will have aproximately six allotted hours to engage in case management, including writing case notes, returning phone calls, consulting with staff or psychiatric residents, and reviewing tape.
 Two of these hours are alotted to cover the crisis walk-in block.